panoptesDev/Safecoin/docs/src/integrations/exchange.md

 ---
-title: Add Safecoin to Your Exchange
+title: Add Panoptis to Your Exchange
 ---

-This guide describes how to add Safecoin's native token PANO to your cryptocurrency exchange.
+This guide describes how to add Panoptis's native token PANO to your cryptocurrency exchange.

 ## Node Setup